jksinton/nextcloud-docker-caddy/README.md

         --gateway=172.16.0.1 \
         nc-proxy
 ```
-Consider also creating a second network to allow other apps to connect to Caddy.
+Consider creating a second network to allow other apps to connect to Caddy.
 For example, I'm also running Nginx to host my web root: ```example.com```.
 Since Nginx doesn't need a static ip for the reverse proxy like Nextcloud, I opted to create a second network to benefit from docker's internal networking.

 For example, you can create the ```caddy``` network by running:
 ```bash